juliomatcom/one-php-microframework/docs/structure.md

 ##ONE PHP Micro Framework Documentation

 This is the directory structure you will end up with following the instructions in the Installation Guide.
-Note: You can use controllers or not, but is always recomended.
+Note: You can use controllers or not, but is always recomended for big projects.
 ####MVC

     |-- ROOT